 On the downside, it is noteworthy that this lock can’t work with Apple devices.
 However, Smartphone App operation is unrestricted via the Hub.

-In this segment, we will try to compare these two Smart locks.
+In this segment, we will try to conduct a deeper Schlage Connect vs Sense comparison by describing all functions of these two Smart locks.
 We will dwell our comparison on the most important aspects that you should be aware of before buying either of these Smart locks.

 Design & Installation